Forms & Certifications

 - successfully complete the Cooperative Work requirement for graduation.

 The Northeastern University School of Law Juris Doctor program requires successful completion of four cooperative (“co-op”) work quarters except for transfer students in the class of 2016 and later, who are required to complete three co-op quarters following matriculation.
 Co-ops entail 11 weeks of full-time work in a legal or law-related job (a minimum of 35 hours per week).
 Student work is evaluated by a supervising attorney or otherwise authorized person and co-op evaluations are included in the student’s official academic transcript.
+The Northeastern University School of Law Master of Laws program requires successful completion of one co-op work quarter or one alternative experiential component.

 Taking the bar exam in a different jurisdiction other than New York?